 What watershed do you live in?

-Draw an outline of your watershed - look at a watershed map for help How big is your watershed?
+How big is your watershed?
 How many people live in it?
-What are the main sources of water? ie) rivers, lakes, aquifers, rainwater, glaciers What are the names of the major bodies of water?
-Describe the land ie) Desert, rocky, mountains, prairies, hills, forests, swamps, wetlands What are the largest towns/cities?
+What are the main sources of water? i.e. rivers, lakes, aquifers, rainwater, glaciers What are the names of the major bodies of water?
+Describe the land i.e. desert, rocky, mountains, prairies, hills, forests, swamps, wetlands What are the largest towns/cities?
 Does your watershed cross provincial/state/national borders?
 If so, what borders?
 Where does the water in your watershed come from?
 Where does it flow to?
-What are some of the main businesses in your watershed? ie) Agriculture, Manufacturing, Oil & Gas, Recreation, Fourism
+What are some of the main businesses in your watershed? i.e. Agriculture, Manufacturing, Oil & Gas, Recreation, Tourism